Tikamin557/Ts-Core/docs/ModderGuide_NotificationSystem.md

 tscore_debug_notification MyInfoTheme
 ```

-If the name matches a built-in notification type, that type is displayed.
+If the name matches a built-in Notification Theme, that theme is displayed.

-Otherwise, T's Core attempts to use the value as a Notification Theme ID.
+Otherwise, T's Core attempts to use the value as a custom Notification Theme ID.

 ---